OrionExplorer/dcpam/README.md

 * Data transformation:
   * fully supported in DCPAM, but not required in the ETL process
   * possibility to run outside the DCPAM server
-* Each ETL process operates independently in separate thread.
+* Each Change Data Capture process operates independently in separate thread.
-* DCPAM can work in persistent (daemon-like) or scheduled mode.
-* Multiple instances of DCPAM with different configurations can run on single server.
+* Multiple instances of DCPAM with different configuration can run on single server.
 * Database support is provided with native libraries (see _Data sources_ and _Linux Dependencies_ in this document).
 * Simply put, DCPAM allows to perform advanced data copy between technically different datasets.